adobe/aepsdk-edgemedia-android/Documentation/getting-started.md

 ## Getting started

-## Before Starting

-The Adobe Streaming Media for Edge Network extension has specific configuration requirements for including the Media Collection Details field group in the XDM schema, enabling Media Analytics in a datastream configuration.
+The Adobe Streaming Media for Edge Network extension has specific configuration requirements for including the Media Collection Details field group in the XDM schema and enabling Media Analytics in a datastream configuration.
 For more details, please refer to this guide to [configure and set up Adobe Streaming Media for  Edge Network](https://developer.adobe.com/client-sdks/documentation/media-for-edge-network/#configure-and-setup-adobe-streaming-media-for-edge-network).

-### Configure and Install Dependencies
+### Configure and install dependencies

 The Adobe Streaming Media for Edge Network mobile extension has the following dependencies, which must be installed prior to installing the extension:
 - [AEPCore](https://github.com/adobe/aepsdk-core-android)